 Ariela has gained recognition in the world of Musical Theatre, Opera, and Cabaret.
 She has sung as the soloist at Carnegie Hall for Imant Ramnish’s Symphony of Psalms, and won 2nd place in the Kurt Weill Foundation’s International Lotte Lenya Competition in New York.
 She was in the original Off-Broadway production of the Obie & Drama-Desk winning musical Adding Machine, and originated the role of Ms. Wilde in the national tour of Flashdance, The Musical.
 She has also helped found and cultivate theatre companies that promote audacious works - Rococo Risqué (SF Weekly “Best Theatre Ensemble” Winner), and Studio 42 in New York.

 Favorite Regional Credits include: Diana, Next To Normal (Baltimore Center Stage), Franca, The Light In The Piazza (Theatreworks & Arena Stage), the title role of Carmen, (The San Francisco & Bay Shore Lyric Opera), Jenny, The Threepenny Opera (West Bay Opera & Marvel Rep, Drama Desk-Nominated), and Aldonza, The Man of La Mancha (Flat Rock Playhouse).
-In addition to acting, Ariela is also a vocal director, and is currently working on a production of Ragtime at the Woodside Community Theater.
+In addition to acting, Ariela has also worked as a vocal director, and is recently worked on a production of Ragtime at the Woodside Community Theater.
 She's a Leadership Communications teacher at U.C.
 Berkeley's Haas School of Business, a facilitator with the Berkeley Executive Coaching Institute, and has a private Presence & Presentation coaching practice in San Francisco.